Zafer Çağlayan: 2013 corruption scandal

 On 28 February 2014, Salih Kaan Caglayan has been released with two other people.
 The Istanbul prosecutor has decided not to proceed against the 53 accused in the December 17 corruption probe, the Public Prosecutor's Office announced on 17 October 2014.

 On 5 January 2015, A Turkish parliamentary committee has cleared four former ministers of corruption charges.
 The charges were cancelled.
 The investigation followed controversial police probes into the allegations, which the government and President Recep Tayyip Erdogan described as a coup attempt by police.
-On 21 January 2015,The Turkish parliament voted on Wednesday not to send to trial four former ministers accused of wrongdoing in a corruption investigation.
+On Wednesday, 21 January 2015, the Turkish parliament voted not to send to trial four former ministers accused of wrongdoing in a corruption investigation.

 Anti-semitic remarks

 On 8 March 2014, during a public rally for his Justice and Development Party, Çağlayan spoke to the crowds.
 On the topic of the corruption scandal, he accused the instigators of the investigation of seeking to undermine the government and said: